'It's The Stone Age Of Fossil Fuels': Coal Bankruptcy Tests Wyoming Town

 Next to many is the word "rejection."

 Rea has a medically retired husband and a mortgage.
-Worse comes to worst, they might have to sell the house and move — a tough option with grandkids nearby.
+Worst comes to worst, they might have to sell the house and move — a tough option with grandkids nearby.
 Rea says her positivity is fading with each passing day of a particularly prolonged bankruptcy.

 "I didn't think it was going to be this long.
 Seriously."